 Bat diversity around the world includes remarkable adaptations, including species that are highly specialized to drink nectar and pollinate flowers.
 Worldwide, bats pollinate about 500 different plant species, some of which are commercially important, such as durian in southeast Asia, columnar cacti that produce pitaya fruits in Mexico, and, of course, the wild cultivars of agave for mescal and tequila.
 Nectar feeding bats live in tropical habitats, although some nectar-feeding bat species perform long distance migrations, following a nectar corridor in Mexico into the southwestern United States.
 During this talk, Dr. Winifred Frick will illuminate the fascinating features of these pollinators of the dark.
+Part of our evening speaker series, Naturalist Night.

 Tuesday, February 8, 2022

-Inside the Santa Cruz Museum of Natural History
+Location: Santa Cruz Museum of Natural History

 Free with admission*